hieudku/Google-NLP-API/README.md

 - Max length is 1000 characters
 - Avoid submitting long essays or code
-- Analysis tabs work one at a time (Sentiment, Entities, Syntax, etc.)
+- Analysis tabs work one at a time

 ---